Lorraine Broderick

 Lorraine Broderick (born 1948) is an American television soap opera writer.
 She got her start on All My Children as a protégée of the show's creator, Agnes Nixon.
 She went on to serve four different stints as its Head Writer, ultimately earning her four Daytime Emmy awards in that capacity.
-Broderick's work on the show has often been met with critical acclaim, citing her as its finest head writer outside of Nixon.
-She was the last head writer of All My Children's 40-year broadcast run on ABC, penning the show through its network finale on September 23, 2011.
+Her work on the show has often been met with critical acclaim, with many citing her as its finest head writer outside of Nixon.
+She was the last head writer of All My Childrens 40-year broadcast run on ABC, penning the show through its network finale on September 23, 2011.

-Biography
+Early life and education

-Broderick graduated from Andover High School in 1966 and Mt.
-Holyoke College in 1970.
+Broderick graduated from Andover High School in 1966 and Mount Holyoke College in 1970.
 She then received her master's degree in Chinese Studies from Stanford University in 1972.

+Career

+Early career (1979–1991)

 She joined All My Children as scriptwriter and breakdown writer in 1979, under the guidance of then-head writer Agnes Nixon.

-In 1982, Broderick would be promoted to Associate Headwriter alongside fellow Nixon protégée Wisner Washam.
-Washam was promoted to Headwriter the following year.
-In 1986, Broderick was appointed co-Head Writer, sharing duties with Washam, who would exit the show himself in 1987 – leaving Broderick as the sole head writer.
+In 1982, Broderick was promoted to Associate Head Writer alongside fellow Nixon protégée Wisner Washam.
+Washam was promoted to Head Writer the following year.
+In 1986, Broderick was appointed co-Head Writer, sharing duties with Washam, who would exit the show himself in 1987, leaving Broderick as the sole head writer.
 Broderick won her first Outstanding Writing Team Daytime Emmy award as head writer alongside Washam in 1988.

-However, a network mandate for creative changes had Broderick demoted back to Associate Head Writer, when Margaret DePriest was appointed head writer of All My Children in early 1989.
-But DePriest would not last long in the position, as Nixon would resume head writing duties by the end of that year, with Broderick and Washam as her Associate Headwriters.
+However, a network mandate for creative changes had Broderick demoted back to Associate Head Writer when Margaret DePriest was appointed head writer of All My Children in early 1989.
+DePriest would not last long in the position, as Nixon would resume head writing duties by the end of that year, with Broderick and Washam as her Associate Head Writers.

+After 12 years with the All My Children writing team, Broderick left in 1991 to become the co-head writer of Guiding Light.
+While Broderick wrote for Guiding Light, the show received critical acclaim.